MLEnthusiast/MHCLN/README.md

 Train and test splits for UCMD are provided [here](https://drive.google.com/open?id=13D3zrX0D0vr4Uz6aiZ9H9bsBr6No3vbm)

 ## Citation
-If you find this code useful for your research, please cite our [paper](https://ieeexplore.ieee.org/abstract/document/8518381)
+If you find this code useful for your research, please cite our [IGARSS paper](https://ieeexplore.ieee.org/abstract/document/8518381) or [GRSL paper](https://ieeexplore.ieee.org/document/9013091)
 ```
 @inproceedings{roy2018deep,
   title={Deep metric and hash-code learning for content-based retrieval of remote sensing images},